PrismLauncher/prismlauncher.org/src/wiki/development/build-instructions.md

 ### Compile from command line on Windows

-1. Open the correct **MSYS2 MinGW x86** shell and clone PolyMC by doing `git clone --recursive https://github.com/PolyMC/PolyMC.git`, and change directory to the folder you cloned to.
+1. Open the correct **MSYS2 MinGW x86** shell and clone PrismLauncher by doing `git clone --recursive https://github.com/placeholdermc/PrismLauncher.git`, and change directory to the folder you cloned to.
 2. Now we can prepare the build itself: Run `cmake -Bbuild -DCMAKE_INSTALL_PREFIX=install -DENABLE_LTO=ON -DLauncher_QT_VERSION_MAJOR=6`.
-These options will copy the final build to `C:\msys64\home\<your username>\PolyMC\install` after the build.
+These options will copy the final build to `C:\msys64\home\<your username>\PrismLauncher\install` after the build.

    - NOTE: If you want to build using Qt 5, then remove the `-DLauncher_QT_VERSION_MAJOR=6` parameter

 3. Now you need to run the build itself: Run `cmake --build build -jX`, where *X* is the number of cores your CPU has.
 4. Now, wait for it to compile.
 This could take some time, so hopefully it compiles properly.
-5. Run the command `cmake --install build`, and it should install PolyMC to whatever the `-DCMAKE_INSTALL_PREFIX` was.
+5. Run the command `cmake --install build`, and it should install PrismLauncher to whatever the `-DCMAKE_INSTALL_PREFIX` was.
-6. If you don't want PolyMC to store its data in `%APPDATA%`, run `cmake --install build --component portable` after the install process
+6. If you don't want PrismLauncher to store its data in `%APPDATA%`, run `cmake --install build --component portable` after the install process
-7. In most cases, whenever compiling, the OpenSSL DLLs aren't put into the directory to where PolyMC installs, meaning that you cannot log in.
+7. In most cases, whenever compiling, the OpenSSL DLLs aren't put into the directory to where PrismLauncher installs, meaning that you cannot log in.
 The best way to fix this, is just to do `cp /mingw32/bin/libcrypto-1_1.dll /mingw32/bin/libssl-1_1.dll install`.
 This should copy the required OpenSSL DLLs to log in.

 ## macOS